Advising & Support

 - The Writing Center: Whether you want to get a jump start on an essay assignment, take your writing to the next level, or revise a research paper, trained student writing tutors are available to give feedback and help you become a better writer.

 - Office of Student Success, Equity, and Community: This office provides targeted programming to ensure all students have an equitable, inclusive space and place to live and learn and that students, faculty, and staff from all backgrounds can thrive at Beloit.

-- The Office of International Education: Students looking for study abroad and domestic off-campus study opportunities as well as international students and scholars seeking resources and support find staff in this office always ready to assist in any way.
+- Global Experience: Students looking for study abroad and domestic off-campus study opportunities as well as international students and scholars seeking resources and support will find support for exploring options and preparing for short-term as well as long-term experiences in the Global Experience Office.

 - Library: Make research appointments with our librarians to discuss your research topic, class assignments, and point you toward information and resources that you can use for your academic work